InverseIntegral/ctf_writeups/writeup.md

 back to a FILETIME.
 In this process the lowest four digits get set to zero because the SYSTEMTIME only saves milliseconds whereas the FILETIME saves the time in 100 nanosecond steps.
 This fact allows us to bruteforce the IV of the blue pill much faster.

+We now know how the IVs get created, what the keys are and that the flag must be a PNG image.
+Now we're able to bruteforce the correct IVs by comparing the decrypted content to the PNG headers.
+For the red pill we take the lower bits of the PNG header bytes and for the blue pill we take the higher bits.

 To bruteforce the red pill I first wrote a Java program.
 It took extremly long to find the correct IV so I wrote a C program that solves the problem much faster: